In this article

 We explore some reasons here:

 No Capital Gains Tax in Singapore

-- financial means to hold the property for long term
+- Financial means to hold the property for the long term

 Lower Corporate Tax Rates